Climate change: The 'Oh Shit! Moment'

-Marlowe Hood was an AFP science, health and environment correspondent from 2007 to 2012.
-As world leaders gather in New York to confront the threat of climate change, he contemplates just how bad things might be.
-(A version of this post was first published in July.)
+Marlowe Hood was one of AFP’s science and environment correspondents for five years, from 2007 to 2012.
+As the threat of climate change looms ever larger, he contemplates just how bad things might be.

-PARIS, September 22, 2014 -- It has taken me more than two years to tag & bag the take-away message from my half-decade covering flu pandemics, furtive sub-atomic particles and shrinking ice sheet, and I have Godzilla (along with a movie critic) to thank for the light-bulb moment that brought it all into focus.
+It has taken me more than two years to tag & bag the take-away message from my half-decade covering flu pandemics, furtive sub-atomic particles and dying oceans, and I have Godzilla (along with a movie critic) to thank for the light-bulb moment that brought it all into focus.

 Despite that long gestation, I felt the stirrings of a swan-song even before finishing my stint on a beat that was one third science, one third health… and 100% climate change.
 At least that’s the way it felt once I had experienced what Australian philosopher and climate witness Clive Hamilton – author, notably, of ‘Requiem for a Species’ (that would be us) – calls the ‘Oh Shit!’ moment, when the full weight of the calamity threatening to engulf our planet violently crashes through one’s instinctive reluctance to contemplate End Times.

 For me, a skeptic by nature and training, that thunderclap came while talking to top scientists who had been asked, for a 2009 conference at Oxford, to imagine a world warmed by four degrees centigrade (seven degrees Fahrenheit).
 What emerged was a tableau of misery bleak beyond words: water wars, climate refugees in the hundreds of millions, galloping disease vectors, wholesale famine.
 (The 4 C scenario is today considered an ‘intermediate’ projection by century’s end.)